sudo-ditto/audiophile-ecommerce/README.md

 ### Goals:

-I have spent a total of 7 hours building this project.
+I have spent a total of 9.5 hours building this project.

+**Estimate:** 35 hours

 ## Support me